Address: Room 442, Robson Hall, 224 Dysart Rd., University of Manitoba, Winnipeg, Manitoba, R3T 2N2. Fax: 204-474-7580

 She can be reached at 204-474-8107, 440 Robson Hall.

 Helen Fallding helped bring Canada’s first interdisciplinary Master of Human Rights degree program and the National Centre for Truth and Reconciliation to the University of Manitoba.
-A lifelong human rights activist, she ran women’s centres at the University of Toronto and in Victoria, B.C., helped the Carcross-Tagish First Nation negotiate a land claim, co-founded Yukon’s first gay organization and is helping support refugees.
+A lifelong human rights activist, she has run women’s centres, helped the Carcross-Tagish First Nation negotiate a land claim, co-founded Yukon’s first gay organization and supported refugees.

 Fallding graduated with gold medals from the University of Guelph (honours B.Sc. in biology) and the University of Western Ontario (MA in journalism).

 Her first job as a reporter was with Northern Native Broadcasting Yukon — the Beat of a Different Drummer.
-She worked from 1998 to 2011 for the Winnipeg Free Press, where she was Western Manitoba regional reporter, legislature bureau chief and then science reporter before becoming assistant city editor.
+She worked for the Winnipeg Free Press for 13 years, including as legislature bureau chief, science reporter and assistant city editor.

-Fallding has won awards for feminist activism and for journalism, including for a series of stories about lack of running water on Manitoba First Nations, published shortly before she joined the University of Manitoba in 2011.
+Fallding has won awards for feminist activism and for journalism, including for a series of stories about lack of running water on Manitoba First Nations.

 She can be reached at 204-474-6156, 442 Robson Hall.